Objective of FJOH-2023

 - General data and information management methods and digital twin‐enabling technologies for uncertainty estimation and propagation, data‐informed surrogate modelling, machine learning and data assimilation, in connection with high‐performance computing resources;

 - High‐fidelity M&S models integrated in digital twins, for the purpose of fuel developments, core physics simulations, system thermo‐hydraulics studies;

 - The regulatory implications of digital twin‐based approaches for optimised nuclear design and licensing.

 By the end of the course, the participants should be able to explain why and how digital twins are expected to take a growing importance in nuclear applications, also discuss some of the corresponding challenges and gaps.

-FJOH-2017 includes plenary lectures, group discussions, seminars, and technical visits.
-The speakers invited are internationally recognized experts from leading universities, research and development laboratories and industry.
+FJOH‐2023 includes plenary lectures, group discussions, seminars, and technical visits.
+The invited speakers are internationally recognized experts from leading universities, research and development laboratories and industry.

-The FJOH-2017 participants will have the opportunity to share their views on specific cross-cutting subjects and open‐ended questions, as part of group reflection and critical thinking activities.
-Time for these group activities is reserved in the School schedule.
+The FJOH‐2023 participants will have the opportunity, as part of group activities, to practice their freshly‐acquired knowledge and to reflect upon open‐ended questions in group activities.
+Time for these group activities is set aside in the School schedule.